avery-blanchard/avery-blanchard.github.io/content/projects.md

 ## Container IMA using eBPF **advised by Professor Jason Nieh**
 ### Columbia University + Red Hat
-With the ubiquity of container-based virtualization, the ability to ensure trust in a container is a pertinent security issue.
-The mechanism in the Linux kernel for measuring integrity within a system, Integrity Measurement Architecture IMA, does not support Linux containers.
-This leaves a substantial gap in container integrity and trust.
-I present a solution through implementing a run-time solution for continuous integrity monitoring of Linux containers without changes to the kernel.
-I aim to extend the Integrity Measurement Architecture to Linux containers through the use of a loadable kernel module and eBPF.
-This projects explores the design and implementation of using eBPF to measure container integrity.
+Containers are pervasive within computing infrastructure due to their agility and scalability.
+These isolated groups of processes exist through operating-systems level virtualization, and due to the shared nature of the operating system's kernel, security is a pertinent consideration for container development.
+The ability to measure and monitor the integrity of containers running on the system fills a gap in observability, trust, and security.
+However, the mechanism in the Linux kernel for measuring integrity within a system, Integrity Measurement Architecture IMA, does not support Linux containers.
+This project leverages the kernel's existing support of eBPF to extend the Linux Integrity Measurement Architecture to containers without changes to the host operating system.

 ## Encrypted TAO
 ### Columbia University COMSE6998